-The ranking has enabled Council Staff to determine to the most critical asset classes to be reviewed by Council over the next 12 months, based on the above criteria, this includes Roads, Drainage, Buildings, Playspaces, Urban Assets - Park Furniture & Irrigation and Natural Systems - Waterways and City Trails.
+The ranking has enabled Council Staff to determine to the most critical asset classes to be reviewed by Council over the last 12 months, based on the above criteria, this included Roads, Drainage, Buildings, Playspaces (Stage 1).
+It is proposed to now focus on completion of the Playspace AMP and update or complete AMP's for key Urban Asset Classes - including Footpaths, Irrigation, Street Trees & Public Lighting.